boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  5G Network Slicing versus Transport Network Slicing {#sec-5gtn}

-Network slicing has different meanings in the 3GPP mobile and transport worlds.
+Network slicing has a different meaning in the 3GPP mobile world and transport world.
 This difference can be seen from the descriptions below that set out the objectives of 5G Network Slicing ({{sec-5g-slicing}}) and Transport Network Slicing ({{sec-tn-slicing}}).
 These descriptions are not intended to be exhaustive.